doe69john/SmartAttendanceSMU/backend/README.md

   chmod 777 ../mvnw
   ../mvnw spring-boot:run
   ```
+head to `/frontend` to start up the frontend using another shell.

 > For production, inject the same key/value pairs as environment variables.
 If you keep them in a file, provide it via `SPRING_CONFIG_ADDITIONAL_LOCATION`.